-Race for Speaker of the House slides into uncertainty, again
+Race for speaker of the House slides into uncertainty, again

 Trump's influence

-In an interview with Fox News Radio's Brian Kilmeade on Thursday, Trump said he liked both Jordan and Scalise "very much," but he raised concerns about Scalise's health, saying "he's got a very serious form of cancer.
-And, you know, most importantly, I want Steve to get well, I just don't know how you can do the job [with the disease]," and said it was "a serious problem."
+In an interview with Fox News Radio's Brian Kilmeade on Thursday, Trump said he likes both Jordan and Scalise "very much," but he raised concerns about Scalise's health.
+"He's got a very serious form of cancer.
+And, you know, most importantly, I want Steve to get well.
+I just don't know how you can do the job [with the disease]," Trump said, adding that it was "a serious problem."

-Trump acknowledged with the narrow House GOP margin it would be hard for either Scalise or Jordan to secure the 217 votes needed, if all members are present and voting.
+Trump acknowledged that with the narrow House Republican margin, it would be hard for either Scalise or Jordan to secure the 217 votes needed, if all members are present and voting.

 NPR's Elena Moore contributed to this story.